leskhq/Laravel-Enterprise-Starter-Kit/README.md

     * A user cannot disable or delete his own currently logged in user.

 ### LDAP/AD authentication.
-To enable the optional LDAP/AD authentication module, set the *LDAP_ENABLED* variable to *true* in the *.env* file as shown
+To enable the optional LDAP/AD authentication module, set the *eloquent-ldap.enabled* variable to *true* in the *.env* file as shown below:
-below:
 ````
-LDAP.ENABLED=true
+eloquent-ldap.enabled=true
 ````
 By default the LDAP/AD authentication module is set to off or false, as it requires some extra configuration on your part.
 For more information on how to configure the module, refer to documentation of the underlying package at